Psychology is failing….. miserably.

 The primary purpose of psychology is to help people understand themselves.
 Millions of college students every year take psychology 101.
 How many of them would you say “Know Themselves”.
 I have been thinking about this for over thirty years and I believe that we have accepted many systems to help us discover ourselves that have missed the mark.
 You can’t expect people to know themselves when there isn’t even a consensus about a method.
 Every science has a dominant theme based on our need for orientation.
 Astronomy answers questions about how our world fits into the universe.
 Chemistry answers questions about the differences between this stuff and that other stuff.
 Physics answers questions about how things work and move.
 Biology answers questions about life and its origins.
 Psychology is supposed to answer questions about our “selves”.
 What makes one person different from another?
 We need a BIG THEORY in psychology comparable to quantum mechanics in physics, the periodic table in chemistry, the Copernican revolution in astronomy, and DNA in biology.
 These BIG discoveries enabled a structured approach to experimentation and resulted in rapid progress.

 But, before we get to the BIG THEORY, let’s first consider how we got to this point in psychology.
 Psychology is steeped in the religious belief in an immaterial soul.
-In fact psychology even derives its name from the Greek word for soul.
+We shouldn’t ignore the fact that psychology even derives its name from the Greek word for soul.
 Shamans believed that spirits animated everything that moves.
 Anima is the Latin equivalent of the Greek word psyche, or soul.
 Something that is animated is moving as if by some invisible entity.
 Animism, explained the source of movement of everything by invisible forces.
 The mystical understanding of the soul continued to be an enduring theme and philosophers became apologists for the religious/Platonic concept of soul which in turn set the stage for the scientific search for the soul.
 Locate the soul – became the mission.
 All of the unresolved conflicts involved with explaining the relationship between the body and its soul flowed right into psychology.

 Some would say that connecting thinking with our brain was the first truly significant step forward.
 Humans began observing the behavior of people who suffered head injuries and brain poking has been going on ever since.
 The question became: How does the soul interface with the brain.
 This effort to locate and assign personality to various brain modules proceeds today with the help of advanced magnetic imaging technology (fMRI).
 Numerous studies have appeared with diagrams of brains divided into sections that are linked to certain types of behavior.